IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 ## New in Release 1.4

-This release introduces a new feature and an important enhancement to improve your experience.
+This release introduces a new XML placement feature and extended support for named enums.
+It also adds a new debug assertion for detecting an edge case that can occur when using named enums in conjunction with the `To<T>()` method.

 ### New Feature: Placer